scikit-activeml/scikit-activeml/docs/target_semantics.rst

-:orphan:

 .. _target-semantics:

 ===============================
 Target and Annotation Semantics
 ===============================

-Target semantics describe the task, target type, and annotation type that give target data its meaning.
-The target contract resolves those semantics once, represents them with :class:`~skactiveml.utils.TargetSpec`, and then checks whether a consumer supports the exact resolved target capability.
-Resolution and capability checking are deliberately separate: a target can be meaningful even when a particular estimator or query strategy cannot execute it.
+Target semantics specify three properties of target data: the task, the target type, and the annotation type.
+The target contract first resolves these properties into a :class:`~skactiveml.utils.TargetSpec`.
+Each estimator or query strategy can then check whether it supports that exact specification.

+Resolution and capability checking are separate.
+A target specification can be valid even if a particular estimator or query strategy does not support it.

 Public API
 ==========

-:func:`~skactiveml.utils.resolve_target_spec` combines ``y`` with the declared ``task``, ``target_type``, ``annotation_type``, optional class vocabularies, and ``missing_label``.
-It returns a frozen target specification with four
+:func:`~skactiveml.utils.resolve_target_spec` determines the target semantics from ``y`` and the declared ``task``, ``target_type``, ``annotation_type``, optional class vocabularies, and ``missing_label``.
+It returns a frozen target specification with four fields:
-fields:

 ``task``
     ``"classification"`` or ``"regression"``.

 ``target_type``
-    The concrete value ``"single-output"``, ``"multi-label"``, or
+    The resolved value ``"single-output"``, ``"multi-label"``, or
     ``"multi-output"``.
-A resolved specification never stores ``"auto"``.
+A resolved specification never contains ``"auto"``.

 ``annotation_type``
     ``"single-annotator"`` or ``"multi-annotator"``.

 ``classes``
     The canonical immutable class vocabulary for classification, or ``None`` for regression.

 Public estimators and pool query strategies expose a ``target_type`` constructor parameter.
-Its default, ``"auto"``, preserves unambiguous single-output calls.
-After a successful fit, classifiers and regressors expose the concrete ``target_spec_`` attribute.
+The default ``"auto"`` keeps existing unambiguous single-output calls working.
+After a successful fit, classifiers and regressors expose the resolved ``target_spec_`` attribute.

-Query strategies resolve semantics for each call and do not retain a last-query specification.
-When a fitted classifier is passed to a strategy, the classifier's ``target_spec_`` is authoritative.
+Query strategies resolve the target semantics separately for each call and do not store the specification from the previous query.
+If a fitted classifier is passed to a strategy, its ``target_spec_`` is authoritative, i.e., it determines what ``y`` means for that query.

 Explicit multi-label classification
 ===================================

-Declare a multi-label target rather than relying on its two-dimensional shape.
-With ``classes=None``, every output column must expose both binary classes.
+For multi-label classification, declare ``target_type="multi-label"`` instead of relying on ``y`` being two-dimensional.
+If ``classes=None``, each output column must contain both binary classes so that its vocabulary can be inferred.

-The following example fits a classifier and queries one complete label vector;
+The following example fits a classifier and queries one complete label vector.
-it is executed as part of the documentation tests.
+It is executed as part of the documentation tests.

 .. doctest::